-School climate surveys are completed a minimum of every two years and results are shared publicly.
-Our next school climate survey is scheduled during the 2022-2023 school year.

-- The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
+- School climate surveys are completed a minimum of every two years and results are shared publicly.
+Our next school climate survey is scheduled for 2023-2024. - The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
 Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through morning announcements, CYW visits and programming, parent communications through newsletters, council meetings and activities. - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November.
-This year we plan to: - Have all students develop and recommit to an anti-bullying pledge bulletin board to display pledge and traced hands signed by each student. - Continue our Kindness Super Hero challenge school wide. - Student Council/Grade 7/8 classes will create role-playing presentations to present to the grades K-6 classes.
-The discussion following each skit will define the different forms of bullying, identify the bully, the victim and the bystander and offer suggestions and possible ways to resolve the situations. - Students make bracelets with a sunflower bead to wear as a reminder to be positive and work together with others.
-A read aloud of "The Energy Bus" will launch this concept. - Students and staff will wear blue on the Friday of Bully Prevention week to promote peace and safety ("Be the Change"). - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.
+This year we plan to: - Have all students develop and recommit to an anti-bullying pledge with a link to the Golden Rule.
+This will be displayed on a bulletin board as a reminder and recognition of our school-wide commitment. - A buddy bench will be built by a volunteer and added to either the front entrance or to the school yard to encourage students to connect during recess and throughout the day. - Student Council/Grade 7/8 classes will revisit and review the definitions created and shared by last year's group, defining the different forms of bullying, identifying the bully, the victim and the bystander in different created scenarios and offer suggestions and possible ways to resolve the situations.
+This will be reviewed during a whole school assembly.
+Posters will be created and posted throughout the school. - Staff will reinforce consistent problem solving strategies using the Strategies for Life Tools which will be shared through a whole school assembly and reviewed monthly by the classroom teacher. - Students make bracelets with a heart bead to wear as a reminder to be treat others the way you would like to be treated.
+A read aloud of "Do Unto Otters" will launch this concept. - On the Thursday of Bully Prevention week the school we will have an Odd Sock Spirit Day to celebrate uniqueness and individuality. - Students and staff will wear blue on the Friday of Bully Prevention week to promote peace and safety ("Be the Change"). - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.